Astor63/BL2-Mods/Custom Gear/SMG Dahl Discord Solver - Moxxi Edition/ReadMe.md

 - The Splash Format has a toggle option between Grenade/Rocket/Reaper (see Compatibility below)
 -  The Weapon Card has a toggle option between English/French.
 - The Elemental Color Glow has a toggle option between:
+  - Explosive Elemental Color (similar to Torgue weapons)
   - E-Tech Elemental Color (Vanilla)
-  - Explosive Elemental Color (Alternate)
 - The Moxxi skin has a toggle option between:
   - The *Moxxi Signature **Classic** Edition* ("Red Fire" in the RL Creamer/SG Heart Breaker style) which is timeless and can be used in any occasion.
   - The *Moxxi Signature **Elegance** Edition* ("Red Cartier" in the style from the renowned French jeweler) which is very stylish and sophisticated, and by the way the all time favorite from Aurelia the Baroness.